 2.1 Understand the social environment of road transport and the rules governing it

-– maximum working periods specific to the transport industry; application and consequences of European Regulations EC 561/2006, EU 165/2014 and EU 2020/1054; penalties for failure to use, improper use of and tampering with the tachograph; rights and duties of drivers as regards initial qualification and periodic training.
+– maximum working periods specific to the transport industry; application and consequences of European Regulations EC 561/2006, EU 165/2014, and the EU/UK Trade Cooperation Agreement; penalties for failure to use, improper use of and tampering with the tachograph; rights and duties of drivers with regard to the initial Driver CPC qualification and periodic Driver CPC training.

 The basis of the law concerning drivers’ hours and the keeping of records can be found in the Transport Act 1968.
 This has been widely amended since that date and there are several pieces of subordinate UK legislation arising from the Act which still controls the making and keeping of records.

-The three major pieces of European legislation affecting most drivers’ hours and tachograph issues are:
+The two major pieces of European legislation affecting most drivers’ hours and tachograph issues are:

 1. EC 561/2006